 Instructions

-You begin by rendering out the bacon then adding vegetables and other seasonings.
+You begin by rendering out the bacon and then adding vegetables and other seasonings.
 Rendering bacon simply means you are cooking out the fat and crisping it up.
 This also allows you to avoid using extra oil in the recipe, as you will use the rendered bacon fat to help cook the vegetables later.
 So just add the chopped bacon to a hot pot and set it on medium heat to render out the fat.
 Stir it occasionally to prevent scorching.

 Once you have the bacon cooked, it's time to add the vegetables.
 Start with the onion, garlic, celery, and carrot.
-I small diced the vegetables so that they are all roughly the same size and similar in size to the corn kernels.
+I small diced the vegetables so that they were all roughly the same size and similar in size to the corn kernels.
 This also helps all the vegetables cook more evenly!

 You may have noticed that some stuff may be starting to stick to the bottom of the pot by now.
 This is normal, but to prevent these bits from burning as the chowder simmers, we use a liquid to de-glaze the pot.
 Wine or beer is usually used for this, though you can also use water or chicken stock.
-Add the liquid and use a spoon to 'scrape' the sticky bits of the bottom. they will add extra flavor to the corn chowder!
+Add the liquid and use a spoon to 'scrape' the sticky bits of the bottom.
+They will add extra flavor to the corn chowder!

 Once you've de-glazed the chowder it's time to add remaining chicken stock, herbs, and the cream, and then let the whole thing simmer away.
 The potatoes you added will cook in the liquid and the starch will help thicken the chowder.
 All that's left is seasoning the chowder with salt and freshly cracked pepper!

 Ever wonder why the chowders and soups you eat at restaurants taste so fantastic?
 They use 35% whipping cream, guaranteed!
-While it may seem weird cooking with 'whipping cream' it will create a deliciously rich chowder! - Chef Markus Mueller
+While it may seem weird cooking with 'whipping cream' it will create a deliciously rich chowder!

 Serve the chowder hot and garnish it with some green chive oil for a professional looking chowder!

 Made the recipe?
-Comment & Rate it below, then take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest
+Comment & Rate it below, then take a picture and tag me on Facebook.
+For more from scratch recipes, follow me on Facebook & Pinterest.

 Recipe